Enya: 2008–2017: And Winter Came... and Dark Sky Island

-Enya wrote music with a winter and Christmas theme for her seventh studio album, And Winter Came...
-Initially, she intended to make an album of seasonal songs and hymns, set for a release in late 2007, but the trio decided to produce a winter-themed album instead.
-The second promotional single of the album "My!
+For her seventh album, And Winter Came...
+Enya wrote music with a combination of Christmas and wintertime themes.
+Initially, she intended to make a solely Christmas album, set for a release in late 2007, but the trio decided to produce a winter-themed album instead.
+The second promotional single of the album, "My!
 My!
-Time Flies!", is a tribute to the late Irish guitarist Jimmy Faulkner, incorporates a guitar solo performed by Pat Farrell, the first guitar solo on an Enya album since "I Want Tomorrow" from Enya.
-The lyrics also include some musical pop-culture references, such as The Beatles' famous photo shoot for the cover of Abbey Road, and the lyric "a rap on a rhapsody" possibly referring to "Bohemian Rhapsody" by Queen.
-Upon its release in November 2008, And Winter Came... reached number 6 in the UK, number 8 in the US and sold almost 3.5 million copies worldwide by 2011.
+Time Flies!", is a tribute to the Irish guitarist Jimmy Faulkner.
+It incorporates a guitar solo performed by Pat Farrell, the first guitar solo on an Enya album since "I Want Tomorrow" from Enya.
+Upon its release in November 2008, And Winter Came... reached number 6 in the UK number 8 in the US and sold almost 3.5 million copies worldwide by 2011.
 After promoting And Winter Came, Enya took an extended break from writing and recording music.
 She spent her time resting, visiting family in Australia, and renovating her new home in the south of France.
-In March 2009, her first four studio albums were reissued in Japan in the Super High Material CD format with bonus tracks.
-Her second compilation album, The Very Best of Enya, was released in November 2009 and featured songs from 1987 to 2008, including a previously unreleased version of "Aníron" and a DVD compiling most of her music videos to date.
+In March 2009, her first four albums were reissued in Japan in the Super High Material CD format with bonus tracks.
+Her second compilation album, The Very Best of Enya, was released in November 2009 and featured songs from 1986 to 2008, including a previously unreleased version of "Aníron" and a DVD of music videos.

 In 2012, Enya returned to the studio to record her eighth album, Dark Sky Island.
-Its name refers to the island of Sark, which became the first island to be designated a dark-sky preserve, and a series of poems on islands by Roma Ryan.

 In 2013, "Only Time" was used in the "Epic Split" advertisement by Volvo Trucks starring Jean-Claude Van Damme, who does the splits while suspended between two lorries.
 As a result, Enya's song "Only Time" re-entered both the US Billboard 100 and UK Official Charts in November 2013.
 Dark Sky Island was announced on Enya's website on 15 September 2015.
-Prior to this, guest musician Eddie Lee shared a post in August 2015, which indicated that new music by Enya was in progress.
+Upon the album's streaming release on 20 November 2015, a week before physical release, Dark Sky Island went to number 8 in the US, and number 4 in the UK album charts, which was Enya's highest charting album since Shepherd Moons went to number 1.